SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Jupyter Notebook

+- [hemansnation/God-Level-Data-Science-ML-Full-Stack](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack) - A collection of scientific methods, processes, algorithms, and systems to build stories & models.
+This roadmap contains 16 Chapters, whether you are a fresher in the field or an experienced profession
+- [xinyu1205/recognize-anything](https://github.com/xinyu1205/recognize-anything) - Code for the Recognize Anything Model (RAM) and Tag2Text Model
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - Data-Centric FinGPT.
 Open-source for open finance!
 Revolutionize 🔥    We'll soon release the trained model.
 - [microsoft/guidance](https://github.com/microsoft/guidance) - A guidance language for controlling large language models.
 - [NVIDIA/DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples) - State-of-the-Art Deep Learning scripts organized by models - easy to train and deploy with reproducible accuracy and performance on enterprise-grade infrastructure.